 Songfacts®: You can leave comments about the song at the bottom of the page.

 This was written by Pete Carpenter and Mike Post as the theme for The Rockford Files, which was an NBC show about a private investigator played by James Garner.
 Stephen J. Cannell created the show; he was good friends with Post and wanted an unusual instrumental theme that would get the viewers' attention.
-Post and Carpenter came up with the song using a blues harmonica, dobro and electric guitar, along with what Post describes as "a chamber group on steroids" - 2 flutes, 2 French horns, 2 trombones.
+Post and Carpenter came up with the song using a blues harmonica, dobro and electric guitar, along with what Post describes as "a chamber group on steroids" - two flutes, two French horns, two trombones.
 For a lead instrument, they used a Minimoog synthesizer, which was new at the time, making this one of the first uses of the instrument in a hit song.

 Carpenter and Post set out to make a 2-minute hit record, and it worked, with the full-length version going to #10 in the US.
 Post had previously worked on some hit songs, producing "Just Dropped In (To See What Condition My Condition Was In)